beginning of content

 What are the health effects of arsenic exposure?

-Inhaled or ingested arsenic may also affect pregnant females and their unborn babies.
-If you're pregnant and become ill due to arsenic exposure, it can result in low birth weight, foetal malformations or foetal death.
+If you're pregnant and become ill due to arsenic exposure, it can result in the death of your baby.

 When should I see my doctor?

-If you're concerned that you've been exposed to a dangerous level of arsenic, speak to your doctor or call the Poisons Information Line on 13 11 26.
+If you're worried that you have been exposed to arsenic, you can also call the Poisons Information Line on 13 11 26.

-If someone has lost consciousness and you believe they've been exposed to arsenic, call triple zero (000) and ask for an ambulance.
+If someone has lost consciousness and you believe they have been exposed to arsenic, call triple zero (000) and ask for an ambulance.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.